Conevskie/shopify-ecommerce-frontend/README.md

 ## How to Contribute:

 We welcome contributions from the community to enhance and improve our e-commerce platform.
-Please refer to the [Contribution Guidelines](link/to/contribution/guidelines) for more information on how you can get involved.

 Thank you for exploring our e-commerce platform.
 We hope you enjoy the shopping experience!